Multi-Layer Bilinear Generalized Approximate Message Passing: Simulation and Discussion

 \section{Simulation and Discussion}

-In this section, we firstly develop a joint channel and data (JCD) estimation method based on the proposed algorithm for massive MIMO AF relay system.
-Secondly, we present the numerical simulations to validate the consistency of the ML-BiGAMP algorithm and its SE in different settings (prior or layer).
+In this section\footnote{The codes of simulations can be found in \textit{branches} from the link: https://github.com/QiuyunZou/ML-BiGAMP.}, we firstly develop a joint channel and data (JCD) estimation method based on the proposed algorithm for massive MIMO AF relay system.
+Secondly, we give the application of ML-BiGAMP in compressive matrix completion.
+Finally, we present the numerical simulations to validate the consistency of the ML-BiGAMP algorithm and its SE in different settings (prior or layer).
+Here we only consider random Gaussian measurement matrices, but the proposed algorithm and its SE empirically hold in more generalized regions such as discrete uniform distribution, Bernoulli Gaussian, and Gaussian mixture, etc.